FahdilOuro/Antenna_Solver_MoM/README.md

     Explore the example scripts in the `examples` folder to learn how to use the solver for different antenna designs.

+## 📓 Jupyter Notebooks

+Some notebooks in this project include dynamic plots or interactive outputs that may not display correctly on GitHub.
+To properly view them, please use [nbviewer](https://nbviewer.jupyter.org/).

 ### Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open an issue or submit a pull request.